IntelliTect/CodingGuidelines/docs/coding/csharp.md

 - :heavy_check_mark: DO use public static readonly modified fields for predefined object instances prior to C# 6.0.
 - :no_entry: AVOID changing a public readonly modified field in pre-C# 6.0 to a read-only automatically implemented property in C# 6.0 (or later) if version API compatibility is required.
 - :no_entry: AVOID publicly exposed nested types.
 The only exception is if the declaration of such a type is unlikely or pertains to an advanced customization scenario.
-- :heavy_check_mark: DO use PascalCasing and an “I” prefix for interface names.
+- :heavy_check_mark: DO use PascalCasing and a leading underscore (`_FieldName`) and an “I” prefix for interface names.

 ### Flags